rlaisqls/TIL/데브옵스 DevOps/AWS/Analytics/Kinesis.md

 ---

-- Amazon Kinesis makes it easy to load and analyze the large columes of data entering AWS.
+- Amazon Kinesis makes it easy to load and analyze the large volumes of data entering AWS.

 - Kinisis is used for processing real-time data streams (data that is generated continuously) from devices constantly sending data into AWS so that said data can be collected and analyzed.